 The Department of Secondary Education and School Leadership (SESL) offers multi-dimensional Urban Education degree programs and teacher education to assist in-service and pre-service school practitioners interested in acquiring state endorsements and enhancing their professional development.
-Programs offered in SESL under the Urban Education degree include Administration and Supervision Pre-K-12, Community Counseling, School, Curriculum Development and Supervision and Professional School Counseling.
-SESL also awards the Masters of Arts in Teaching for Secondary Education and advanced teaching degrees in specific content areas.
+Programs offered in SESL under the Urban Education degree include Administration and Supervision P-12, Mental Health Counseling, Professional School Counseling, and Curriculum Development and Supervision (currently under revision and not accepting students).
+SESL also awards the Master of Arts in Teaching for Secondary Education and advanced teaching degrees in specific content areas.